 We have provided English reading books to stimulate interest and learning for a number of school libraries in the Negombo area.

 We will provide English reading books to a variety of schools in the Negombo area because they have so few English books.

 Having travelled to Sri Lanka in August 2006, Sue was devastated to see so many Tsunami victims still being housed in tents, a year and a half after the Boxing Day Tsunami.
 On returning to the UK, she decided to write to all her friends and relatives explaining the situation.
 To her amazement she raised £4,000 to build some new houses.
 With the help of Peter and a local builder, The Unique Travel Co was able to build 3 houses for Tsunami victims.

 Peter was very careful to verify all the records to make sure these were true Tsunami victims, and both Sue and Peter have since visited these 3 families to see how they are getting on.
 We also received a letter from the Divisional Secretariat thanking us for building the last house.

 Click to read a Thank you letter for our work with the Tsunami victims.

-Once a year Peter's family hold a feast day.
-Over the year, the family have saved money with which they buy staple goods and then distribute them to poor people in the neighbourhood.
+Once a year Peter’s family hold a feast day.
+Over the year, the family has saved money with which they buy staple goods and then distribute them to poor people in the neighbourhood.
 This has been a family tradition for many years now and last year, they were able to help over 120 people with rice, lentils, canned fish etc.